 Students in a tripled room receive a 25 percent refund of the room charge for the number of days they are tripled.
 If you choose to remain in a Triple after you are offered the chance to move out, you will sign a voluntary triple form and will not receive the 25 percent refund after the date you are offered to move out of your Triple.
 The Triple refund is issued after the student has been de-tripled.

-Every SUNY Cortland student receives a SUNY Cortland e-mail account which all campus offices use to send students important information regarding billing, refunds, registration, housing, etc. For information on computer services for students, visit the Technology Help Center.
+Every SUNY Cortland student receives a SUNY Cortland email account which all campus offices use to send students important information regarding billing, refunds, registration, housing, etc. For information on computer services for students, visit the Information Resources.

-*myRedDragon is the campus portal that all students should sign into on a daily basis to receive important messges and information from campus offices.
+*myRedDragon is the campus portal that all students should sign into on a daily basis to receive important messages and information from campus offices.